deepakrkris/samplespring/ServiceManager/README.md

 - Parameters to Services Bitmap

 This implementation looks the core of the solution to identify services from params as a Set Intersection problem.
-There are various set intersection discussed like List , BitMap

 ## List Intersection
 When a list of params are sent for querying, the java collections framework is utilized to find the intersection of all serviceIds